LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 into a tree of nodes and resources.
 This node tree is constructed to match the file and directory structure inside the LassoApp bundle.
 Each node is associated with one or more resources.
-Resources are generally either Lasso pages, CSS, JavaScript, HTML/XML, XHR, image or other raw or binary data type.
+Resources are generally either Lasso pages, CSS, JavaScript, HTML/XML, XHR, image or other raw or binary file types.

-This node/resource/content representation system permits the logic for producing a particular application object, such as a "user" or a set of database result rows, to be divorced from its display.
+This node/resource/content representation system permits the logic for producing a particular application object, such as a "user" or a set of database result rows, to be isolated from logic for its display.
 It also allows application objects to be represented in a variety of manners, and for those representations to be modified, without having to extend the application objects themselves.

-Additionally, the system is unobtrusive, permitting the developer to utilize their own methodologies and frameworks while still taking advantage of the LassoApp system in pieces or as a whole.
+Additionally, the system is unobtrusive, permitting the developer to use their own methodologies and frameworks while still taking advantage of the LassoApp system in pieces or as a whole.

 Nodes